-Managed by Belize City–based Programme for Belize, a not-for-profit organization whose mission is the wise use and conservation of Belize's natural resources, the Río Bravo Conservation Area contains some 400 species of birds, 70 species of mammals, and 200 types of trees.
-About half of Río Bravo is managed as a nature reserve, and the rest is managed to generate income, from forestry and other activities, including tourism.
+Managed by Belize City–based Programme for Belize, a not-for-profit organization whose mission is the wise use and conservation of Belize's natural resources, the Río Bravo Conservation Area contains nearly 400 species of birds, 70 species of mammals, and 200 types of trees.
+About one-half of Río Bravo is managed as a nature reserve, and the rest is managed to generate income, from forestry and other activities, including tourism.
 Programme for Belize is actively involved in research and conservation programs to protect endangered species including the Yellow Headed Parrot.

 Within the reserve's borders are more than 60 Mayan sites; many have yet to be explored.
 The most important is La Milpa, Belize's largest site beside Caracol and Lamanai.
 At its height between AD 400 and 830, La Milpa was home to almost 50,000 people.
 The suburbs of this city spread out some 3 miles (5 km) from the city center, and the entire city encompassed some 30 square miles (78 square km) in area.